 Philosophy and Objectives of the Program

-The Clinical Counseling training program offers the Master of Science degree through integrated academic, scientific, and professional training.
-The program provides students with intensive instruction in the theoretical framework of psychology and clinical counseling and broad experience in empirically supported methods of practice in clinical counseling.
+The Clinical Psychology training program offers the Master of Science degree through integrated academic, scientific, and professional training.
+The program provides students with intensive instruction in the theoretical framework of psychology and clinical psychology and broad experience in empirically supported methods of practice in clinical psychology.

-The Clinical Counseling core curriculum is constructed as a general degree and the program does not presently offer formal tracks or concentrations.
+The Clinical Psychology core curriculum is constructed as a general degree and the program does not presently offer formal tracks or concentrations.
 However, through the selection of electives, students can focus a portion of their training on specific areas of interest (e.g., assessment, nutrition, alternative medicine, psychopathology, etc).
 The overall training emphasis of the program involves both a biological and a behavioral approach to the understanding and treatment of abnormal behavior and its relationship to normal behavior.
-Our training program is designed to prepare the graduate to enter the field of Clinical Counseling.
+Our training program is designed to prepare the graduate to enter the field of Clinical Psychology.
 Students who complete our training program will have the necessary educational credentials to apply for licensure as a Professional Counselor/Clinical Professional Counselor in Illinois.
-Although licensure requirements vary from state to state, it is anticipated that our program’s curriculum will meet the educational criteria for other states that license counselors.
+Although licensure requirements vary from state to state, it is anticipated that our program's curriculum will meet the educational criteria for other states that license counselors.
 Prospective students should confirm the licensing requirements of other states prior to enrolling.
-The University’s programs are approved by the Illinois Board of Higher Education and our degree program is approved by the North Central Association of Colleges and Schools.
-More details on our accreditation are available here.

 For questions about the program, please call Kenneth H. Kessler, Ph.D., Program Director at (847) 578-8740 or email him at Kenneth.Kessler@rosalindfranklin.edu.